-The piece of wood above is from a tree that was struck by lightning.
+The piece of wood below is from a tree that was struck by lightning.

 If you look carefully at the photo you’ll notice the black zig zag line that runs from top to bottom.
 That’s the path the lightning took when it hit the tree.